quic/quic-teec/CODING-STYLE.md

 the [clang-format](https://clang.llvm.org/docs/ClangFormat.html) tool with the `.clang-format` file provided at the top of the repository.

-However, we deviate slightly with the following exceptions:
-* `CamelCase` is allowed for `types` and `public API` names.
-* All variables must be initialized to a valid default value for it's `type`.
-In particular,
-  * Standard integer types must be initialized to a sensible value such as `0` or `-1`.
-  * Pointers must be initialized to `NULL`.
-  * `structs` must be initialized via `{ 0 }` if composed to all scalars, or via `memset()`.
-* Header files are **not formatted** via the `.clang-format` file to preserve white-spaces in macros definitions.

 ## Code Formatting Guidelines

 ### Headers and Includes

-- Typically every header file has the same base filename as an associated source file.
 - The body of each header file must be surrounded by an include guard (aka "header guard").
-These guards shall be given the same name as the path in which they reside.
 Their names shall be all caps, with words separated by the underscore character "_".
-For example, *_QCOM_TEE_SUPP_H*
+For example, *_QCOMTEE_OBJECT_H*
-- Header files should never define functions or variables.
 - Header files should only `#include` what is necessary to allow a file that includes it to compile.
-Associated source files will always `#include` the header of the same name.
 - Ordering header files as follows:
     - Standard headers
     - C system headers